bgraydon/lockview/README.md

 # Lockview
 A small JS library to generate parametric SVG images of locks and keys, animate them and integrate onto web pages.
-Released as a supporting tool for my DEF CON 28 talk on key space hacking.
+Released as a supporting tool for my DEF CON 28 talk on key space hacking: https://defcon.org/html/defcon-safemode/dc-safemode-speakers.html#Graydon.

 # Beta
 The version currently released is very rough around the edges.
 I'm primarily using it to aid in my DEF CON presentation at the moment.
 Polishes to come after DEF CON.